open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ### Use some fields in the base configs

-Sometimes, you may refer to some fields in the `_base_` config, so as to avoid duplication of definitions.
+Sometimes, you may refer to some fields in the `_base_` config, to avoid duplication of definitions.
 You can refer to [MMEngine](TODO:) for some more instructions.

 The following is an example of using auto augment in the training data preprocessing pipeline, refer to [`configs/resnest/resnest50_32xb64_in1k.py`](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/resnest/resnest50_32xb64_in1k.py).
 When defining `train_pipeline`, just add the definition file name of auto augment to `_base_`, and then use `_base_.auto_increasing_policies` to reference the variables in the primitive config: